Create dashboards and panels

 - For Label, type

 - In the dashboard panel, click the Edit Search icon.
+The icon looks like a magnifying glass.

 - In the Edit Search dialog box, for Time range the default selection is Use time picker.
 Click to see the options.
 You want to select Shared Time Picker (BG_Purchases_Time_Range).